-According to Decision 2/CMP.8167, the geographical location of the boundaries of the area that encompass land subject to GM needs to be reported annually, along with the total land areas subject to this activity.
+According to Decision 2/CMP.8165, the geographical location of the boundaries of the area that encompass land subject to GM needs to be reported annually, along with the total land areas subject to this activity.
 The geographical location of boundaries may include a spatially explicit specification of land subject to GM, but does not have to.
 Instead, the boundaries of larger areas encompassing smaller lands subject to GM may be provided, along with estimates of the area subject to GM in each of the larger areas.
 In either case, the land subject to GM and the management thereon need to be tracked through time because the continuity and duration of management practices and changes affects carbon emissions and removals.

 It is good practice to follow continuously the management of land subject to GM.
-The tracking can be achieved by continuously tracking land subject to GM from 1990 until the end of the commitment period (see Section 2.10.1).
-Alternatively, countries could develop statistical sampling techniques, consistent with the advice in Annex 3A.3, Chapter 3, Volume 4 of the 2006 IPCC Guidelines, which allow the transitions of management practice on GM land to be determined (see also Section 2.4.1 of this supplement).
+The tracking can be achieved 6489 by continuously tracking land subject to GM from 1990 until the end of the commitment period (see Section 6490 6491 2.10.1).
+Alternatively, countries could develop statistical sampling techniques, consistent with the advice in 6492 Annex 3A.3, Chapter 3, Volume 4 of the 2006 IPCC Guidelines, which allow the transitions of management 6493 practice on GM land to be determined (see also Section 2.4.1 of this supplement).

-At the national level, it is good practice to identify criteria that could be used to set up a stratified sampling scheme when developing a sampling strategy.
-Stratification criteria may include relatively static biophysical characteristics, such as climate and soil type, as well as management practices and natural disturbances which tend to be more dynamic drivers of change in emissions and removals from carbon pools.
+6494 At the national level, it is good practice to identify criteria that could be used to set up a stratified sampling 6495 scheme when developing a sampling strategy.
+Stratification criteria may include relatively static biophysical 6496 characteristics, such as climate and soil type, as well as management practices and natural disturbances which 6497 tend to be more dynamic drivers of change in emissions and removals from carbon pools.

-Management factors and disturbance information which may be useful in establishing a national stratification scheme include:
+6498 Management factors and disturbance information which may be useful in establishing a national stratification 6499 scheme include:

-- Level of input of biomass or grassland productivity, manure, and other organic amendments
+- 6500 Level of input of biomass or grassland productivity, manure, and other organic amendments

-- Grazing intensity (stocking rate, frequency, seasonality)
+- 6501 Grazing intensity (stocking rate, frequency, seasonality)

-- Prescribed fire
+- 6502 Prescribed fire

-- Re-seeding
+- 6503 Re-seeding

-- Irrigation management
+- 6504 Irrigation management

-- Drainage
+- 6505 Drainage

-- Inclusions of woody biomass (shrubland, shelterbelts, other perennial plantations on grazed lands)
+6506 Inclusions of woody biomass (shrubland, shelterbelts, other perennial plantations on grazed lands)

-For all resulting subcategories under GM, the area derived from conversion of forests (i.e., D) since 1990 need to be tracked separately as these will be reported as units of lands subject to D (See Section 2.6 of this supplement).
+6507 For all resulting subcategories under GM, the area derived from conversion of forests (i.e., D) since 1990 need to 6508 be tracked separately as these will be reported as units of lands subject to D (See Section 2.6 of this supplement).
+6509 Emissions and removals resulting from conversion of FM to GM due to the harvest and conversion of forest plantations to non-forest land could be reported under CEFC according to Decision 2/CMP.8166.